 We sat down with women leaders across Resonance to ask how the themes of gender equality and women’s empowerment feature in their work.

-Below, we talk about women’s empowerment across 3 key areas of impact: climate change mitigation and adaptation, digital development, and global supply chains.
+Below, we talk about women’s empowerment across 4 key areas of impact: climate change mitigation and adaptation, digital development, global supply chains, and safety from gender-based violence.

 1. Women and Climate Change